epiverse-trace/tutorials-middle/learners/setup.md

 pak::pak(new_packages)
 ```

+You should update **all of the packages** required for the lesson, even if you installed them relatively recently.
+New versions bring improvements and important bugfixes.

 When the installation has finished, you can try to load the packages by pasting the following code into the console:

 ```r